AmataTul/Portfolio/Stock Market Trading Simulation/README.md

 * Have a Main_project.py file, which will get the latest data, run analysis on the latest data, and store the updated results in the results.json file.
-* Save the results.json file in the “project” folder
+* Save the results.json file in the “project” folder.